 The island nation of Japan has a booming economy and a thriving expat community.
-While it presents a fascinating juxtaposition of modernity and ancient traditions, the culture shock can be difficult for new expats to overcome.
-Here's a summary of some of the pros and cons of moving to Japan.
+While it presents a fascinating juxtaposition of modernity and ancient traditions, culture shock can be difficult for new expats to overcome.
+Here's a summary of some pros and cons of moving to Japan.

 Getting around in Japan

 It's widely acknowledged that Japan's public transport system is one of the world's best.
 Clean, efficient and far-reaching, the integrated network of public transport throughout the country makes it easy to get wherever one might need to go.
 Though tickets are fairly pricey, travellers can relax knowing that timetables are strictly followed and delays are rare.